networknext/next/README.md

         CustomerPrivateKey="M/NxwbhSaPiXITC+B4jYjdo1ahjj5NEmLaBZPPCIKL4b7c1KeQ8hq9QcRL6R49NYP1MUDRuBrWS5sb7e+DStPH/exCgWAwHX"
         NetConnectionClassName="/Script/NetworkNext.NetworkNextConnection"

-Be careful to scan all ini files in case somewhere else is clobbering the NetDriver setting, otherwise the Network Next plugin will not work.
+3. Scan all ini files in your game project in case somewhere else is clobbering the NetDriver setting.
+If this is the case the Network Next plugin will not work.
+This is a common failure point during integration for our UE4 customers.

-3. Run **keygen.exe** to generate your own customer keypair.
+4. Run **keygen.exe** to generate your own customer keypair.

-4. Replace the keypair values in **DefaultEngine.ini** with your own keys.
+5. Replace the keypair values in **DefaultEngine.ini** with your own keys.

-5. Edit your game mode blueprint to exec **UpgradePlayer** in response to the **OnPostLogin**
+6. Edit your game mode blueprint to exec **UpgradePlayer** in response to the **OnPostLogin**

 <img src="https://storage.googleapis.com/network-next-ue4/blueprint.jpg" alt="Network Next" width="600"/>

-6. Set environment variables on the server, so Network Next knows where your server is running.
+7. Set environment variables on the server, so Network Next knows where your server is running.

         export NEXT_SERVER_ADDRESS=10.2.100.23:7777        # change to the public IP:port of your server export NEXT_DATACENTER=cloud                       # autodetects datacenter in GCP or AWS